Picture of Tammy B. Scelfo

 Partner

-Tammy represents borrowers as well as lenders in matters involving financing projects including real estate development and construction, vessel construction and equipment and inventory and accounts receivable-based lending and borrowing.
-She also represents real estate developers in a wide array of projects and handles the negotiation and documentation of real estate transactions, including sales and leasing, as well as the issuance of title insurance.
+In the area of lending and finance, Tammy represents both lenders and borrowers alike involved in real estate development, financing and construction, vessel construction, equipment purchasing and leasing, and inventory and accounts receivable-based lending and borrowing.
+She guides real estate developers through the negotiation and documentation of all types of real estate transactions, including sales and leasing and the issuance of title insurance.
+Notably, Tammy serves as a Title Agent for First American Title Insurance Company.

 Education